cunyap/pypocquant/manual/UserInstructions.md

 ##### force_fid_search

-* If force fid search is activated we try to find hard (slow) to find an FID on a barcode or QR code label on the image identifying the sample.
+* If force fid search is activated, try hard (and slow!) to find an FID on a barcode or QR code label on the image identifying the sample.
 * force_fid_search=True

 ## Results <a name="resultsdescription"></a>